- Academic Support

 - Remote (Skype, Google Hangout, FaceTime, etc.)

 Daniela has been teaching since as long as she can remember.
 From volunteering as a 2nd grade teaching assistant in middle school to tutoring calculus in high school and college, she has always loved helping students learn and succeed.
-A native South Floridian, she braved the snow (which she had never seen prior and still dreads to this day) to attend college in Pennsylvania and later the rain (which she is infinitely more accustomed to) to complete graduate school in London.
+A native South Floridian, she braved the snow (which she had never seen prior and still dreads to this day) to attend college in Pennsylvania.
+Later, she braved the rain (which she is infinitely more accustomed to) to complete graduate school in London.